 In the past, I had done “Spring Cleaning”, but that was really just a time where I actually dusted every surface in my house in one day.
 This year was the first year that I realized I hadn’t ever actually gone through my clothes and gotten rid of things that I hadn’t used, and I realized it when I was suffocating in my own stuff that I had accumulated throughout the years.

 Why a minimalist lifestyle?

-Honestly, never again do I want to get to a point where I have a whole chest of drawers filled with clothes that I haven't touched in over a year.
-I want to stop buying things I don't need, stop buying poor quality items that break easily, and be able to save up for more quality purchases.
-I want to be able to go into a store and buy what I need and feel good about my purchases (Shopper's guilt is real).
+Honestly, never again do I want to get to a point where I have a whole chest of drawers filled with clothes that I haven’t touched in over a year.
+I want to stop buying things I don’t need, stop buying poor quality items that break easily and be able to save up for more quality purchases.
+I want to be able to go to a store and buy what I need and feel good about my purchases (Shopper’s guilt is real).

 Many people have this misconception that a Minimalist lifestyle is purging yourself of any joys in life.
 In fact, I think it’s the opposite.
 It’s about cutting your spending and possessions down to the basics so that you can actually recognise the luxuries in life.
 Does that mean you can’t have luxuries?
 No!
 It just means you’re not purchasing a bunch of junk every week.

 Because of this realization and this transition in my life, I am rebranding The Everyday Elegance.
 Minimalista.co will be live May 23, 2016, and I can’t wait to share it with you all.
 This new focus will be all about creating a capsule-style wardrobe without compromising your style.